8 Things You Should Never Clean with a Swiffer

 Indoor wood floors

 In lieu of a Swiffer, Parry likes the E-Cloth Deep Clean Mop.
 “Although it has a similar design to the Swiffer, with a large rectangular mop head, we really like the fact that E-Cloth is an entirely water-based technology,” he says.
 “It’s actually so effective that only a small amount of water needs to be sprayed from the mop head to give a great result when cleaning.
 No additional cleaning products are required, which means no chance of soapy residue or potential damage to different flooring types.”
-Next, learn how to avoid these other cleaning mistakes that are making your home dirtier.
+Next, learn the things everyone who owns a Swiffer needs to know.

 - Carol Smith, the owner of Hire A Maid